GOSUB-C64/MS2_Project/README.md

 # Features

-**HIGH SCORE TABLE** - If the player does well in the game they can have their score recorded in the high-score table and later view their success in the high-score table provided via the ***'high-score table'*** button in the welcome screen.
+**HIGH SCORE TABLE** - If the player does well in the game they can have their score recorded in the high-score table and later view their success in the high-score table provided via the ***'high-score table'*** button on the welcome screen.

 **HOW TO PLAY** - Instructions for the first-time player.

 **LIFE COUNTER** - to keep player informed of remaining lives.

 **LEVEL INDICATOR** - to track users' progress.

+# Navigation

+Navigating Simon Squares is quite easy as there are only 4 pages.

+* page 1 - index.html

+  * This is the 1st page that greets the player and is where the main title is largely displayed.
+    Also from here the player can navigate to read 'how to play' the game, check out the high-scores and jump straight in and have a game!

+* page 2 - main.html

+    * Upon clicking, the user/player is asked for their name and is taken to where the game-play takes place.
+      The player is then asked if they are ready via an alert.

+    *  On this screen is the game grid of 4x4 equally sized divs, the players name at the left of the grid and the level indicator and remaining lives on the right.

+       * The level indicator increases by 1 (in real-time) when the players' guesses match that of the cpu's which is stored in the <code>tileSeq[]</code>

+    *  The player loses a life when they input an incorrect guess.

+        * An incorrect guess is when the players guess doesn't match the sequence that the cpu generated and displayed to the user earlier.

+        * The game ends when the player loses all 3 lives and this is updated in real-time.

+            * A modal pops up to ask the user to play again and displays the level they reached.

+    * When the game is over, the player has the choice of playing again or returning to the start screen.(index.html)

+* page 3 - instructions.html

+    * A basic How-To simply explaining how to play framed in a border to draw the eye in.

+    * A back button is present to return to the starting screen. (index.html) I initially put in a timer here but I felt it was a bit too constricting and puts pressure on the user/player to read fast.

+* page 4 - high-scores.html

+    * Upon arriving, the player can check out the top 5 high scores.
+A high score in this case is recorded by which level was reached.

+        * There are a max of 16 levels.

+    * A back button is present to return to the starting screen. (index.html)

 # Features to be added at a later time